-The U.S. electrical code states that all new construction must use a FOUR WIRE range power cord.
-Existing construction may use a three wire range power cord.
-NOTE: The difference is, a four wire cord has a separate ground.
-A three wire cord is grounded through the neutral.
-Installation, adjustment and service of this range must be performed only by a qualified gas range installer or electrical service technician.
-This is necessary to ensure proper operation of the range and to avoid the possibility of damage to the range or injury to the users.
+Be sure your appliance is properly installed and grounded by a qualified electrician in accordance with installation instructions and local building codes.
+The new US revised electrical code states that all new construction must use a FOUR WIRE range power cord.
+Existing construction in the USA may use a three wire range power cord.
+Note: The difference is a four wire cord has a separate (green) ground, a three wire cord is grounded through the (white) neutral.